 This Nepalese woodland shrub is adorned first with clusters of white-tipped, tubular pink flowers surrounded by beet red bracts.
 Later, its fruit matures into shiny chocolate- brown berries that taste like caramel-flavored raisins.
 Its pointed, heart-shaped leaves extend stiffly from bamboolike, sea-green stems.
 We plant it as a specimen next to walkways so that we can enjoy the colorful details.

 Blooms August – October.

-Size: 6' 0" high x 4' 0" wide; hardy to zone 7.
+Size: 6' 0" high x 4' 0" wide.

 A newly introduced English cultivar, ‘Golden Lanterns’ has the same tantalizing attributes as the species but with an illuminated twist.
 Dark burgundy bracts and berries become intriguing counterpoints to amber-tinted new growth and the lambent yellow-green foliage that promises to brighten your daytime, or even moonlight garden stroll.
 (PPAF).

 Blooms late July–October.

 Size: 4' 0" – 6' 0" high x 4' 0" wide.